American Jews in politics: International affairs

-A 2004 poll indicated that a majority of Jewish Americans favored the creation of an independent Palestinian state and believed that Israel should remove some or all of its settlements from the West Bank.
-Even though some felt that Israeli security was among the motivations for American intervention in Iraq, Jews were less supportive of the Iraq War than Americans as a whole.
-At the beginning of the conflict, Arab Americans were more supportive of the Iraq War than American Jews were (although both groups were less supportive of it than the general population).

 Because of the emotional connection many Jews have for Israel, the issue has generated strong passions among both left-wing and right-wing Jews.
 There is a significant Jewish presence in the disparate political movement known as the "liberal hawks" or the pro-war Left, which, while strongly committed to liberal or leftist social domestic policy, also supports a liberal interventionist, hawkish or right-wing pro-Israel foreign policy for the United States.
 (Examples include Joe Lieberman, Christopher Hitchens, many of the contributors to Dissent magazine, and many of the signatories of the Euston Manifesto.)
+There is also a significant Jewish presence in the disparate political movement known as the "neoconservatives", which advocates for a more hawkish approach towards anti-Zionist regimes in the Middle East, one of which culminated in the invasion of Iraq in 2003.
 At the same time, there is a significant Jewish presence in the pro-Palestinian movement, including Norman Finkelstein, Noam Chomsky, and Judith Butler.

 The "Israel lobby" is the diverse coalition of groups and individuals seeking to influence the foreign policy of the United States in support of Zionism, Israel or the specific policies of its elected government.
 These organizations have included political, secular, and religious groups of Jewish-Americans, as well as non-Jewish organizations of political, secular, and religious Christian Americans.
 These groups have reportedly increased in size and influence over the years.
 The term itself has been subject to debate and criticism over the years, concerning its clarity and exact definition.

-Jews are divided in their opinion of Trump's handling of the Israel–Palestine conflict.
+Although Jews are divided in their opinion of Trump's handling of the Israel–Palestine conflict and Netanyahu's domestic policies, polling data indicates that the vast majority of American Jews continue to support unconditional U.S. financial and military aid to Israel, which is a fixture of the platforms of both major parties, while various polling data indicate that most Americans would prefer to decrease or even halt military aid to Israel.